Mago281/deep-learning-challenge/README.md

 ### Step 1: *Preprocessing of the Data*

 Using your knowledge of Pandas and scikit-learn’s StandardScaler(), you’ll need to preprocess the dataset.
-This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.

 Using the information we provided in the Challenge files, follow the instructions to complete the preprocessing steps.